NHMDenmark/DaSSCo-asset-service/README.md

 ## Running Age Viewer
 * Run ``docker compose -f docker-compose-age-viewer.yaml up --build``
+* The compose file connects to the external network of the containers from the dassco-file-proxy project
 * It will be on _localhost:3000_ and the values needed are:
   * _database:_ database
   * _port:_ 5432